rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 * If the item is being removed from the collection to be cataloged separately, complete a ["Removed from MSS Collection (to be cataloged)" flag](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EWRcr9mWsX5Cocagr52UkrgBBmgc-G_MTueHiRd_GBArWg?e=SW7XAL), insert it into the publication, and shelve the item on the designated range.
 When dealing with large quantities, it is more efficient to complete the form electronically and print out the appropriate number of flags.
 Do not leave books in records center cartons or other boxes on the rare book shelves.
 When publications are attached to documents and that provenance must be preserved, complete the [Separation Form (Books)](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EQ7V6fQc9g1Bl8hqPq1NSTwBNcXKH5h0gIqhxVGAvnrwqw?e=dxjkzg) and follow the procedures as normal.
 * If the publication is being deaccessioned, either return to the donor or to Better World Books as appropriate.

-## 6.2 Empty Envelopes

-Retain empty postal envelopes that include return addresses.
-These can be arranged at the end of a group of correspondence as "Envelopes, empty."

 ## 6.3 Photographs [so you found some photographs...]